 The Lynchburg City School Board is committed to educating homeless children and youth.
-Homeless children and youth shall not be stigmatized or segregated on the basis of their status as homeless.
-The school division will coordinate the identification and provision of services to such students with relevant local social services agencies and other agencies and programs providing services to such students, and with other school divisions as may be necessary to resolve interdivisional issues.
+Homeless children and youth are not stigmatized or segregated on the basis of their status as homeless.
+The school division coordinates the identification and provision of services to such students with relevant local social services agencies and other agencies and programs providing services to such students, and with other school divisions as may be necessary to resolve interdivisional issues.

-The Lynchburg City School Division will serve each homeless student according to the student’s best interest and will
+The Lynchburg City School Division serves each homeless student according to the student’s best interest and will

 - continue the student's education in the school of origin for the duration of homelessness

 - if the student becomes homeless between academic years or during an academic year; or

 - for the remainder of the academic year, if the student becomes permanently housed during an academic year; or

 - enroll the student in any public school that non-homeless students who live in the attendance area in which the student is actually living are eligible to attend.

 In determining the best interest of a homeless student, the Lynchburg City School Board